5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ## Post-Install

 ### Disable Gatekeeper (optional)
-Gatekeeper can be really annoying and wants to stop you from running python scripts from github, etc. Do the following to disable it:
+Gatekeeper can be really annoying and wants to stop you from running python scripts from Github, etc. Do the following to disable it:

 - Open Terminal and run: `sudo spctl --master-disable`
 - The process has slightly changed in macOS Sequoia 15.1.1. and newer [more info](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Guides/Disable_Gatekeeper.md)

 ### macOS Tahoe fixes (Audio)
-In order for Audio to work you need to apply root-pateches with [**OCLP Mod**](https://github.com/laobamac/OCLP-Mod/) since the offial OCLP version is not available yet.
+In order for Audio to work you need to apply root-pateches with [**OCLP-Mod**](https://github.com/laobamac/OCLP-Mod/) since the offial OCLP version is not available yet.
 Make sure that you are connected to the internet before attempting to apply root patches because the patcher needs to download additional files.

 - Open the app's settings:<br><img width="609" height="331" alt="oclpmod02" src="https://github.com/user-attachments/assets/ecc08229-e0f2-4e0b-bd99-d3787a3fcf70" />
 - Click on the highlighted Tab and enable the following setting before patching and press "OK" at the bottom:<br><img width="604" height="410" alt="Bildschirmfoto 2026-01-02 um 19 24 50" src="https://github.com/user-attachments/assets/568cae6d-066d-4cde-8b9c-a94b0b16d76a" />